bson/arbiter/README.md

 maybe both - if it passes the sparse test matrix, apply all of it.
 If something fails during the exhaustive test, add it to the sparse matrix as it represents some edge case.

-This is free to play for OSH projects under GPL 3.
-If you want this for some other project, including commercial ones, ping me at bson.at.rockgarden.net (you know how to turn that into a proper RFC822 email address).